S172 Statements

 Statements under section 172 of the Companies Act 2006

-This section of the strategic report describes how the directors have had regard to the matters set out in Section 172 (1) of the Companies Act 2006 (“s172”) when performing their duty to promote the success of the Company for the benefit of its shareholders.
+This section of the Strategic Report describes how the Directors have had regard to the matters set out in Section 172 (1) of the Companies Act 2006 (“s172”) when performing their duty to promote the success of the Company for the benefit of its stakeholders.

 To assist in discharging their s172 duties, the Directors also have access to and receive regular information from the UK Executive Committee, known as the “UK Board”, who are charged with the day to day running of the Company.